hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - Is only the Default account pre-filled on the expense record form?
 - Is there a limit on the number of digits allowed after the decimal point when entering the amount?
 - Regarding the requirements, there seems to be a discrepancy between S8 AC4 and S3 AC3.
 It's necessary to reconcile them and determine the maximum amount allowed, such as -1 000 000 000 000.
+- What notification will be displayed when attempting to enter an expense more than -1 000 000 000 000?
+- Can a specific expense be transferred from one account to another?

 # T4.
 Renaming a category or a subcategory